Guides

 Read through our guides on maximising productivity.

-How to Time Block Your Day (The Complete Guide)
+How to Time Block Your Day: The Complete Guide

 Time blocking works.
-Most people do it wrong.
-Here is how to structure your day in blocks that actually hold, with the science behind why.
+Most people do it wrong โ€” blocking time without protecting it.
+Here's how to structure your day in blocks that actually hold, with.

 What Is Timeboxing?
 The Productivity Method Explained

-Timeboxing and time blocking sound like the same thing.
-They are not.
-Here is what timeboxing means, where it came from, and when to use it.
+Timeboxing and time blocking sound the same but operate differently.
+Here's what timeboxing is, where it came from, and when to use it instead of โ€” or.

 Deep Work: What It Is, Why It Matters, and How to Schedule It